 In October 1516, 180 mules brought, from Lyon, 600 quintals of metal to make three bells including the famous « Non Pareille » (the weight of metal is given in old measure which is difficult to transpose today).

-Melted on the spot, the bell is hoisted in 1517 in the large bell tower.
-The particular shape of the vault, interrupted by a circle of about 4 meters would signal its passage.
+Cast locally, the bell was hoisted into the large bell tower in 1517.
+The unusual shape of the vault, interrupted by a circle measuring approximately 4 metres, indicates its impressive diameter.

-It was baptized Françoisin honour of the bishop.
-The name of Marie Thérèse that we find today is much later.
+It was baptized François in honour of the bishop.
+The name Marie-Thérèse that we find today is much later in origin.

 Reading the figures, we can understand the nickname “Non Pareille”: 3.25 meters in diameter, 2.75 meters in height and 33 centimeters in thickness!